figgis/yuv-viewer/README.md

 - Only display Luma data
 - Only display Cr data
 - Only display Cb data
+- Diff two files of the same size and format
 - Master/Slave mode that allows two instances of the binary to communicate using a message-queue.
   Commands issued in the Master are also executed